JuliaPOMDP/POMDPGallery.jl/README.md

 ## [Powseeker](https://github.com/zsunberg/Powseeker.jl)

 A backcountry skier wants to get the best possible run in.
 She has a map, but she can only get a noisy estimate of the gradient as she travels or take a costly break from travelling.
 The reward at each step is exponentially related to her speed.
-So far we haven't come up with a solution method that can reliably beat heuristics on this one.
+Most solution methods do not perform well on this problem.

 ![Powseeker](problems/Powseeker/out.gif)